claudiopica/HiRep/Doc/development_manual/field_geometry.md

 This shuffles how the ```struct```s are organized in the previously allocated space.

-### Gauge Fields
+#### Gauge Fields
 For the gauge fields for every site, there are four link directions.
-These directions are now stored analogously to the vector components in the spinor field separated by a stride.
+Since the matrices stored on the links can be complex or real, the real and imaginary part of the matrices are additionally separated by a stride.

+### MPI